Starting an art business can be a great idea if you have a passion for art.

 5. Mapply ($180K/year)

-Scott Wood (from Edinburgh, UK) started Mapply over 4 years ago.
+Scott Wood (from Edinburgh, UK) started Mapply almost 5 years ago.

 Hello Starter Story!
 My name is Scott Wood and I'm the co-founder of Mapply - an Edinburgh-based map print company specializing in colorful map art prints of the world’s best places.
 We sell primarily city map prints, but also have since expanded to customized prints of anywhere in the world in a variety of striking colors.